 Perpetrator commandeers an existing account (with stolen personal information).

 While credit card fraud is a global issue, the incidence of these crimes is disproportionately high in the United States.
-In fact, a 2015 report from Barclays showed that 47 percent of worldwide credit card fraud occurs in the United States, even though the country accounts for just 24 percent of all card use.
-Counterfeit credit cards – complete with issuers’ logos and encoded magnetic strips, created by criminals using stolen account information – accounted for 37 percent, with lost or stolen cards totaling 14 percent.
+In fact, a 2018 report showed that 39 percent of worldwide credit card fraud occurs in the United States, even though the country accounts for just 24 percent of all card use.
+Counterfeit credit cards - complete with issuers' logos and encoded magnetic strips, created by criminals using stolen account information - accounted for 19 percent, with lost or stolen cards totaling 10 percent.

-The move to EMV or “chip” cards in the United States will eliminate a common type of in-store fraud known as “skimming”, but you still need to be vigilant to protect yourself from other scams.
+The move to EMV or "chip" cards in the United States is eliminating a common type of in-store fraud known as "skimming", but you still need to be vigilant to protect yourself from other scams.
 This guide covers easy, no-cost measures you can use to protect your identity and prevent your financial information from falling into the wrong hands.

 Scam and Cybercrime Tactics